This is a step-by-step guide for Microsoft teams administrator.

 - Conversations, files, and notes are specific to each channel, but all members of the team can see them.

-As an administrator, you can create and manage team owners and members by using the Groups control panel in the Office 365 admin center.
+As an administrator, you can create and manage team owners and members by using the Groups control panel in the Microsoft 365 admin center.

-- For more information about creating Office 365 Groups in the admin center, see Create an Office 365 Group in the admin center.
+- For more information about creating Microsoft 365 Groups in the admin center, see Create an Microsoft 365 Group in the admin center.
 After you create a group and assign members, users can create teams by choosing Teams on the left side in the Microsoft Teams client, and then choosing to Create team at the bottom of the client, below the team list.

-Next, select the option to create your team from a group and associate it with the Office 365 Group you created in the Groups control panel.
+Next, select the option to create your team from a group and associate it with the Microsoft 365 Group you created in the Groups control panel.
 Or simply add team members by name.

 Calls & Meetings